-Apologies for the offensive language in the first example.
-The quote comes from 1917, a time when racist humor was the norm.
-It stands not only as an early example of the legend, but also as an eloquent expression of the racist message which underpins it.
-Accept it as a graphic example of what this legend is really about.
+We apologize in advance for the offensive language in the first example below, but it dates from 1917, a time when racial humor was a widely accepted form in many places.
+It stands not only as an early example of the legend, but also as an eloquent expression of the racist message that underpins it:

 A young woman in Central Park overheard an old negress call to a pickaninny: "Come heah, Exy, Exy!"

 "Excuse me, but that's a queer name for a baby, aunty?"

 "Dat ain't her full name," explained the old woman with pride; "dat's jes' de pet name I calls for short.
 Dat child got a mighty grand name.
 Her ma picked it out in a medicine book — yessum, de child's full name is Eczema."

 Betty had just given birth to a daughter, and she was discussing the choice of a name with her roommate, who was equally clueless.
 Mulling over the possibilities, Betty considered a word that she'd recently heard on the obstetric ward.
 "Vagina, that be a nice name ... hmm, I think I'll call her 'Vagina.'"
 Admittedly a euphonious word, the two women agreed that "Vagina" would indeed be a nice name for a girl.

 When the time came to relay the name choice to one of the hospital's personnel, the shocked worker exclaimed, "Uh, you can't name her 'Vagina'!"
 To which the Mom replied, "I be her mother, and I can name her whatever I wants to!"
 This prompted the worker to explain just what a vagina was, but the Mom was skeptical.
 "That ain't a vagina — it's a cootchie!"